uranian throne

 “…The achromatic zone will be used to blank the intercommunication of the nemaean allies of Yr…”

-Possibly “incomprehensible” is an exaggerated term for it, but what I do need is a word like “dyslexic”, only applied to when my two sets of mental gears, Terran and Uranian, crunch clumsily together.
+Clear as mud, thought I. Possibly “incomprehensible” was an exaggerated term but what I needed was a word like “dyslexic”, applied whenever my two sets of mental gears, Terran and Uranian, crunch clumsily together.
 Perhaps "dyscosmic"?

-“The secrecy baffles me, I confess,” I told him - glad, as I spoke, that the cabin was soundproofed.
-“It seems unlike the way things are usually done on Ooranye.
-Here, you read this,” and I handed the orders to him.
+“The secrecy of sealed orders," I remarked, glad that the cabin was soundproofed, "seems unlike the way things are usually done on Ooranye.
+Here, you read this,” and I handed him the orders.
 “It appears to be the complete plan of campaign.
-You may give orders as you see fit, though you may route them through me if that helps keep everybody happy."
+You may give commands as you see fit, though you may route them through me if that helps keep everybody happy."

-He took from me the no-longer-sealed orders and read rapidly down the page.
+He took from me the now-unsealed orders and read rapidly down the page.

-Then he looked me in the eye and spoke: “But, sponndar Yadon, it is you who have been appointed by the Sunnoad as this task force’s zarromzyr.
-None other.”
+Then he looked me in the eye: “But, sponndar Yadon, it is you, none other, who have been appointed by the Sunnoad as this task force’s zarromzyr."

 Was he saying, “So don’t try to get out of it?”
-I wasn’t sure, and therefore I wasn’t sure how to respond, so I caused the conversation to sprout a new shoot by saying, “Pity that the Sunnoad could not appoint himself commander.”
+Unsure how to respond, I caused the conversation to sprout a new shoot: “Pity that the Sunnoad could not appoint himself commander.”

-This, for some reason, went down well enough.
-Oreneg equably replied, “Indeed, but the latest I heard, he has his attention taken up with the Noo Wallang.”
+Oreneg smiled, “Indeed, but the latest I heard, he has his attention taken up with the Noo Wallang.”

 I had not heard of these “mockers of fate”.
 I said as much.